marmg/MovieNER/README.md

 ### Metrics

-The metrics are the next ones:
+The metrics (weighted) with all labels are the next ones:

 ##### engtest.bio
-- Precission:
+- Precission: 0.72
-- Recall:
+- Recall: 0.72
-- F1-Score:
+- F1-Score: 0.68

 Confussion Matrix:
 ![](images/matriz-eng.png?raw=true)